Mappy-Land: Release

 Mappy-Land was released in Japan on November 27, 1986.
 Taxan presented Mappy-Land at the Winter Consumer Electronic Show (CES) along with Mystery Quest (1987) and Fist of the North Star (1987).
 It was released in the United States in April 1989.
 Ed Harris of Electronic Gaming Monthly critiqued the marketing of the game, saying that the game looks like its for small children, but won't be fully appreciated by players under the age of 16.

 Mappy-Land was released on the Wii U Virtual Console worldwide in February 2015, and on the Nintendo Classics service in March 2022.
 It was also included in the compilation Namco Museum Archives Vol. 2.

 Reception

 From contemporary reviews, the four reviewers in Electronic Gaming Monthly found the game appealing for different reasons.
-One said the game isn't revolutionary, but better than most and was loaded with content to discover.
+One said the game isn't revolutionary, but better than most, and was loaded with content to discover.
 One found it positively addictive and appropriately challenging.
-A third said the game stars out slow, but its graphics and other features brought it all together appropriately.
+A third said the game starts out slow, but its graphics and other features brought it all together appropriately.

-From retrospective reviews, Skyler Miller of Allgame said that fans of the original arcade game Mappy would feel at home with Mappy-Land but said that the flat and simple visuals which would have looked dated by the American release of the game would hurt the overall appeal of the game.
+From retrospective reviews, Skyler Miller of Allgame said that fans of the original arcade game Mappy would feel at home with Mappy-Land but said that the flat and simple visuals, which would have looked dated by the American release of the game, would hurt the overall appeal of the game.